aeternity/ae_mdw/README.md

 300636
 ```

-Or, ordered by name, from the begining:
+Or, ordered by name, from the beginning:

 ```
 $ curl -s "https://mainnet.aeternity.io/mdw/v2/names/auctions?by=name&direction=forward&limit=100" | jq '.data [] .name'